-1.00 PE 173 - Backpacking
+PE 173-Backpacking (1)

 Includes buying and selecting the proper equipment, clothing and meals; campsite selection; setup; and enjoying the outdoors in relative comfort.
 Suitable for a beginner who wants to learn campcraft or a current backpacker wishing to refine basic skills.
 Includes a three-day backpacking trip.
-Fee: \$36
+Fee: \$37.

-PE 174 - Basic Canoeing
+PE 174-Basic Canoeing (1)

 Covers the basics of canoeing.
 Includes paddling techniques, equipment, water reading safety and logistics.
 Features flat water, moving water and white water.
-By the end of the course, student will be certified in Class II white water.Fee: \$36
+By the end of the course, student will be certified in Class II white water.
+Fee: \$37.

-PE 175 - Mountaineering I
+PE 175-Mountaineering I (1)

 Presents basic skills of rock climbing and mountain climbing.
-Includes instruction on equipment, its care and purchase, tie-ins, anchors, belaying, ascending and descending and rappelling.
-Includes field experience.Fee: \$36
+Includes instruction on equipment, its care and purchase, tie-ins, anchors, belaying, ascending and descending and rappeling.
+Includes field experiences.
+Fee: \$37.

-PE 177 - Karate I
+PE 177-Karate I (1)

 Introduces the Korean art of Tae Kwon Do.
-Students learn the basic kicks, punches, stances and form of this popular martial art as well as are introduced to the rules of behavior and code of conduct of the form.
-Students will also learn basic self defense strategies.
+Students learn the basic kicks, punches, stances and form of this popular martial art as well as be introduced to the rules of behavior and code of conduct of the form.
+Students will also learn basic self-defense strategies.

-PE 178 - Karate II
+PE 178-Karate II (1)

-Prerequisite: PE 177

-A continuation of Karate I. Introduces more advanced techniques of Tae Kwon Do.
+Prerequisite: PE 177 A continuation of Karate I. Introduces more advanced techniques of Tae Kwon Do.
 Includes advanced hand and foot techniques and practical application of Hap Ki Do self-defense.

-PE 179 - Tennis I
+PE 179-Tennis I (1)